gtsntzs/speech-recogniser/sphinx4soc/src/site/markdown/index.md

 ## Project Structure

 The project is organised in a multi module maven project.
 The Maven structure was designed to provide simpicity, easy of use and extendability.
 Every module has its own documentation site, where purpose and usage is explained.

-Sphinx4soc is configured by Blueprint XML files.
-The Blueprint Specification provides dependency injection and service definition.
-More on this issue on [configuration]()
+The modules are organised in four main components:

+  * [**archetypes**](http://gtsntzs.github.io/speech-recogniser/archetypes) for easy generation of new Sphinx4soc modules
+  * [**components**](http://gtsntzs.github.io/speech-recogniser/components) are extra camel modules
+  * [**persistence**](http://gtsntzs.github.io/speech-recogniser/persistence) the layer storing speech, model files and data created by the recognition process.
+  * the libraries with the original source code of the CMU Sphinx slightly modified in [**cmu-sphinx4**](http://gtsntzs.github.io/speech-recogniser/cmu-sphinx4soc) and additional implementation in module [**sphinx4soc-lib**](http://gtsntzs.github.io/speech-recogniser/sphinx4soc-lib).

+Sphinx4soc is configured using Spring Context XML files, a nice tutorial about Spring Context and dependency injection can be found in [springindepth](http://www.springindepth.com) and about Camel Context in [Spring Camel DSL](http://camel.apache.org/spring.html).

-[Orchestrating]() services and components is a difficult to define task.
-Defining a domain language is not trivial, but making use of enterprise integration patterns it is possible every potential team to define its own language according to its needs.
-For this reason, the integration is made through apache camel where connecting or altering the disparate systems is easy and can be done in real time.
+Orchestrating services or components is a difficult to define task.
+Defining a domain language is not trivial, but making use of enterprise integration patterns it is possible every potential team to define its own domain language according to their needs.
+For this reason, the integration is made through [Apache Camel](http://camel.apache.org/) where connecting or changing disparate systems is simple and can be done in real time using moderm OSGI container like [fabric8](http://fabric8.io/) or [JBoss Fuse](http://www.jboss.org/products/fuse/overview/)

----

-## Future ideas

-Data management

- + Apache Stanbol
+ + MongoDB
  + Apache Cassandra

 Functionality